gramener/builderrors/README.md

 [Bandit](https://bandit.readthedocs.io/) reports security errors in Python.

-- Re-write the code based on advice from bandit.
+- Re-write the code based on advice from bandit
 - To ignore a specific line, add a [`# nosec`](https://bandit.readthedocs.io/en/latest/config.html#exclusions) at the end
 - To ignore specific rules, add a [`.bandit`](https://bandit.readthedocs.io/en/latest/config.html#bandit-settings) file
 - To only report errors with high confidence, use `builderrors --bandit-confidence=high` (or `medium`)